-Below you will find: a summary of our Inspire Girls pilot in Kenya, bios of the two teachers leading this pilot, a bio of our Field Associate in Kenya, and a summary of WCE’s work in Kenya.
+Below you will find: a bio of our Field Associate in Kenya, and a summary of WCE’s work in Kenya.

 Sila Too: WCE’s Field Associate in Kenya.
 He represents WCE in Kenya and is moving toward developing a WCE Chapter in Nairobi.
 They may offer fee-based repair warranties for WCE computers shipped to Kenya.
 He is currently a System Librarian and a part-time lecturer at Moi University where he performs and/or oversees software and application development, installation, and upgrades for the University Library and other office use.
 He is the country coordinator for Electronic Information For Libraries.
 He is the assistant coordinator at the American Space at Moi University.
 He also plans, deploys, and rebuilds Linux servers and configures hardware, peripherals, services, settings, directories, storage, etc. He has also installed several eGranaries at university locations.
 He teaches technical courses such as Operating Systems, System Analysis and Design, Introduction to Computing, and Databases.
 He believes that as a lecturer, his most important role in the classroom is to ensure the students understand the material, as well as feel like they belong to an open environment where they are comfortable asking questions and facilitating discussion.
 He is also a Field Associate for Widernet, a WCE Strategic Ally.
 He heard about WCE through the Widernet-eGranary network, where a client had been referred to Widernet through WCE.
 This led him to learn more about WCE, and connect with our mission.
 He believes that media provides a lot of information and a platform for sharing resources all over the world.
 Media covers diverse spans of locations where beneficiaries can learn from one another, to teach each other and to provide feedback for solving critical issues.
 Media enriches learning.
 He received his Bachelor of Science in Software Engineering and Development from Kenyatta University.
 He is currently completing a Master of Science in Information Technology.
 Besides this he has certificates in Oracle database Administration, Linux System Administration, and Networking.